Hamlin, Kansas – Extinct in Brown County

 A new school building was erected in the winter of 1880-81 for $2,500.
 The two-story building measured 30 by 65 feet.
 Rooms were fitted for three departments.
 The first teachers in the new schoolhouse were Mrs. C. Evans and Miss F. Hitchcock.
 In 1882, the enrollment was 121.

-A German Baptist Church, which had been organized in 1870, built a building by the early 1880s.
+A German Baptist Church, organized in 1870, built a building by the early 1880s.
 It measured 40 by 60 feet and had about 175 members.

-In the early 1880s, Hamlin had three general stores, a grocery, a hardware store, a drug store, a millinery, a furniture store, a lumber yard, and two blacksmith shops.
-There was also a grain elevator measuring 20 by 60 feet, owned by J. N. Speer & Co. of Hiawatha, and a grain warehouse owned by Thomas Evans.
+In the early 1880s, Hamlin had three general stores, a grocery store, a hardware store, a drug store, a millinery, a furniture store, a lumber yard, and two blacksmith shops.
+J. N. Speer & Co. of Hiawatha owned a grain elevator measuring 20 by 60 feet and Thomas Evans owned a grain warehouse.
 At that time, the population was a little over 200.

 Grain storage in Hamlin, Kansas by Kathy Alexander.